Tests and procedures used to diagnose salivary gland tumors include:

 If you have any signs or symptoms that worry you, make an appointment with your family doctor or dentist.

 If your doctor or dentist suspects you may have a salivary gland tumor, you may be referred to a surgeon who specializes in operations involving the head and neck (maxillofacial surgeon).
-Other specialists involved in treating salivary gland cancer may include doctors who treat cancer (oncologists) and doctors who specialize in head and neck problems (ear, nose and throat specialists).
+Other specialists involved in your care plan may include doctors who treat cancer (oncologists) and doctors who specialize in head and neck problems (ear, nose and throat specialists).

 Because appointments can be brief, and because there's often a lot of information to consider, it's a good idea to be well prepared.
 Here's some information to help you get ready, and know what to expect from your doctor.